LeftyBC/weechancrypt/README.md

 ## Caveats

 - This plugin only supports symmetric pre-shared key encryption.
 An attacker can decrypt messages in the channel if they have access to this pre-shared key.
 - This plugin does not force encryption in a channel.
-Only messages that are prefixed with "!ENC " will be decrypted, so users that are joined to the channel and conversing in plaintext will still show up in the conversation window.
+Only messages that are prefixed with `!ENC ` will be decrypted, so users that are joined to the channel and conversing in plaintext will still show up in the conversation window.
-- If different users are using different passphrases in the same channel, weechat will display a message that the message is invalid for those messages that do not match the encryption key.
+- If different users are using different passphrases in the same channel, the plugin will complain that the message is invalid for those messages that do not match the encryption key.
 - This plugin is hard-coded to use AES-256 in CFB mode with random IVs.
+- This plugin does not take IRC server line-length limits into account at the moment.
+It does compress the ciphertext with zlib before transmitting, but base64 is not an overly efficient encoding method so that offsets the savings from zlib somewhat.
+In the future I may implement message chunking to avoid line-length limits.

 ## Wishlist
+Crypto-related:
+- Hashed passphrases so they are not stored in plaintext in Weechat configs
+- Don't use CRC32 checksums since they're not a cryptographic hash (@kisom recommends hmac-sha-256 encrypt-then-MAC)
+- Switch to either CTR or GCM mode instead of using CFB mode (as recommended by @kisom)
+- Switch to either scrypt or the HKDF from the MAC we pick instead of using PBKDF2 (as recommended by @kisom)
+- Don't encode the IV and ciphertext with base64, then base64 it again.
+The IV can be simply prepended to the ciphertext as it's always a known length.
 - Perfect Forward Secrecy with the pre-shared key so an attacker who discovers the PSK cannot access previous conversations.

-- Hashed passphrases so they are not stored in plaintext in Weechat configs
-- Don't use CRC32 checksums since they're not a cryptographic hash
+UI-related:
 - Show a statusbar on the channel's buffer to indicate if encryption for that channel is enabled
 - Show a encryption status prefix on outgoing encrypted messages
+- Chunk messages that are larger than the IRC line length limit for the channel+server